-Douglas R. Beam P.A. is a personal injury law firm that has helped their clients receive over $100 Million Dollars in settlements and verdicts.
-If you’ve suffered injury on someone else's property, contact a Melbourne, Florida premises liability attorney at Douglas R. Beam P.A.
+Douglas R. Beam P.A. is a personal injury law firm that has helped their clients receive over $1 Billion Dollars in settlements and verdicts.
+Contact a Melbourne, Florida premises liability attorney at Douglas R. Beam P.A. if you’ve suffered injury on someone else's property.
 Our attorneys have been helping victims navigate premises liability law throughout Central Florida for over 30 years.
 On average, our clients receive 3x more than what they're offered before we're hired.

 Premises liability accidents are sometimes also referred to as "slip and fall" or "trip and fall" injuries.
 These injuries happen when dangerous conditions causes someone to experience any type of injury.
 A common example of this happens in commercial properties, like grocery stores.
 When a slick surface becomes wet and no signs are put up, people often slip and fall, injuring themselves.

 Surroundings can also play a factor in premises liability injury claims.
-This is labeled as an “indirect cause”.
-Examples of indirect causes are badly lit walkways and missing or broken handrails.
+This is labeled as an “indirect cause.”
+Indirect causes include badly lit walkways and missing or broken handrails.
 If you are seeking compensation for a premises liability injury, these cases can be very difficult.

 The team at Douglas R. Beam P.A. knows how much one injury can change a life.
-Our decades of winning favorable verdicts in premises liability lawsuits has given our team strong insight into just how damaging a trip and fall injury can be.
+We have decades of winning favorable verdicts in premises liability lawsuits.
+This has given our lawyers strong insight into just how damaging a trip and fall injury can be.
 Slip and fall accidents can lead to emergency room visits, lasting pain, medical needs, and economic hardships.
 Our Melbourne premises liability lawyers are passionate about helping victims heal and get to the best recovery possible.

-We know that an accident on someones property is never planned.
-Premises accidents are complex, that’s why we offer a free and fast consultation to anyone seeking help.
-If you need to speak to an experienced premises liability attorney in Melbourne, Florida, we are available to meet in-office, virtually, at the hospital or at your home.
-Once we have you as a client, our firm uses our broad resources, our deep connections and our relationships with skilled investigators and evidence experts to put together an in-depth and compelling case for compensation.
-Whether through settlement or trial, our team knows how to take a case from start to close.
-Our approach has led to our founder Doug Beam landing multi-million dollar verdicts and settlements regularly and our managing attorney, Riley Beam to win a $28.5 Million Dollar verdict in his first catastrophic injury jury trial.
+We know that an accident on someone's property is never planned.
+Premises accidents are complex, that’s why we offer a free and fast case review to anyone seeking help.
+Do you need to speak to an experienced premises liability attorney in Melbourne, Florida?
+We are available to meet in-office, virtually, at the hospital, or at your home.
+Once we have you as a client, we work for you.
+Our firm has broad resources, deep connections, and relationships with skilled investigators and evidence experts.
+We use them to put together an in-depth and compelling case for compensation.
+Whether through settlement or trial, we know how to take a case from start to close.
+Our approach has led to our founder Doug Beam regularly landing multi-million dollar verdicts and settlements.
+Our managing attorney, Riley Beam, won a $28.5 Million Dollar verdict in his first catastrophic injury jury trial.